jsterlibs/api/README.md

-# jswiki REST API
+# jswiki.org

+jswiki.org rewrite.

+## Frontend

+## Backend

-In order to test, run mongod and execute server.js
+In order to test, run mongod and execute server.js.
+Try poking the API after this.